publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch74/schIII/ptA/m__us_usc_t22_s6532.md

     (b) __Exception__

-        Subsection (a) of this section does not apply to the Broadcasting Board of Governors, the International Broadcasting Bureau, or any function performed by the Board or the Bureau.
+        Subsection (a) does not apply to the Broadcasting Board of Governors, the International Broadcasting Bureau, or any function performed by the Board or the Bureau.

 ([Pub.
 L. 105–277, div.
 G][/us/pl/105/277], subdiv.
 A, title XIII, § 1312, Oct.
 21, 1998, [112 Stat.
 2681–776][/us/stat/112/2681-776].)